izzetbiophysicist/mol_data_prep/README.md

 - Descriptor calculation using MORDRED (peptide descriptors and fingerprints soon to be added)
 - Standardization
 - Binarization of response variable
-- Allows the use of clustering strategies to build more representative test sets
+- Allows clustering strategies to build more representative test sets
 - Easy introduction of synthetic datapoints through SMOTE (SMOGN soon to be added)

 # Usage